Ashintosh/rust-mod-creator/README.md

 This extension makes it easy to create and update Rust modules and submodules.

 1. In the file explorer, right-click in the directory you want to create your new module or submodule.
-2. Click "Create New (Sub)module".
+2. Click "Create New Module".
-3. Enter the name of your new (sub)module.
+3. Enter the name of your new Module.
    - Adding a trailing `.` or `.rs` will create a new submodule file.
    - Adding a trailing `/` or no trailing symbol will create a new module directory with a new inner `mod.rs` file.
-4. Select the access modifier for your new (sub)module.
+4. Select the access modifier for your new Module.
-5. New (sub)module is now created and added to the top of existing `mod.rs`.
+5. New module is now created and added to the top of existing `mod.rs`.
     - If there is no existing `mod.rs` file, it will try to add mod line to `lib.rs` then will try `main.rs`.
+      - If it still cannot find a file, it will create a new `mod.rs` and append to that.

 ## Features